 Get Out on the Water

 If you’d rather be on the water than the shore, you’ve come to the right place.
 Minnesota has more shoreline than California, Florida and Hawaii — combined!

 In Minneapolis, you’ll find the Chain of Lakes, which is made up of Brownie Lake, Cedar Lake, Lake of the Isles, Bde Maka Ska and Lake Harriet — all of which have beach access.
 Rent boats, canoes and kayaks, or take a boat tour.

-The St. Croix River in Stillwater also offers boat rentals, including pontoons, kayaks and canoes, as well as lunch and dinner cruises aboard river boats.
+The St. Croix River in Stillwater also offers boat rentals, including pontoons and kayaks as well as lunch and dinner cruises aboard river boats.
 For a romantic outing on the river, Gondola Romantica offers an unforgettable experience.

 Lake Josephine in Roseville is another picturesque boating spot.
 The boat launch access point is at the north end of the beach within Lake Josephine County Park.
 Rentals are available for boats, jet skis, wave runners and more.